 Hey liberals, you can still impeach Trump.
-You’re just going to have to do it at the polls
+You’re just going to have to do it at the polls.

 “Is doing what’s right ‘worth it?’ ” fumed billionaire Tom Steyer, who drew hundreds to a Seattle rally last year for his “Need to Impeach” movement.
 “Or shall America just stop fighting for our principles and do what’s politically convenient?”

-“Voters really are angry,” echoed Rep. Pramila Jayapal, D-Seattle.
+“[Voters] really are angry,” echoed Rep. Pramila Jayapal, D-Seattle.
 “I don’t think it’s something we decide whether or not it’s ‘worth it.’
 If it’s a consistent pattern of abuse of power, of obstruction of justice … then that to me seems like it will be impeachable.”

 As someone who had the privilege (curse?) of covering every tawdry hour of the Bill Clinton impeachment saga as a reporter in the 1990s, I would like to note a few things I learned back then, for context as this debate rages in the months ahead.

 One: There’s no need to launch an impeachment investigation, as so many people are demanding of Pelosi.
-It’s little-remembered fact, but Republicans, for all their zealousness, never launched an impeachment investigation into Clinton.
+It’s little remembered fact, but Republicans, for all their zealousness, never launched an impeachment investigation into Clinton.
 They didn’t need to, because an independent counsel, Ken Starr, did all the snooping for them.

 This is exactly the dynamic now.
 There’s a special counsel, Robert Mueller, looking into Trump’s campaign, and three House committees probing other scandals and controversies.
 In other words, and this is important: There’s already a multipronged impeachment investigation underway, without the political nuclear war, yet, of branding it “impeachment.”